 The Low Income Housing Institute (LIHI) is a private non-profit developer, owner, and manager of affordable housing.
-The Maintenance Technician will be primarily responsible for conducting routine, preventative, and emergency repairs.
+The Maintenance Technician will be primarily responsible for conducting routine, preventative, and emergency repairs for properties located in Mountlake Terrace and Lake Stevens.
 LIHI staff need to uphold a standard of work excellence, efficiency, cost consciousness, and teamwork.

 - Serve as a field representative of the maintenance department of LIHI.